taylorperkins/bangazon-llc/crash-course/exercises/essentials/09_TEST_CALCULATOR.md

 # Calculator Unit Tests

+This exercise combines both classes and unittesting.
+If you're feeling like a star, try to shoot for the unittests and see if you can get them running first, then passing.
-Just like you did in JavaScript when you learned about Jasmine, you're going to create a class that test the functionality of a Calculator class.
+You're going to create a class that test the functionality of a Calculator class.

 ##### Starter code for test class